sensible-hq/sensible-docs/readme-sync/v0/integrations/4000 - quick-extraction/7600 - excel-reference.md

 }
 [/block]

-**Tips**

-- To avoid manually merging the similarly named columns in the preceding example,  Sensible recommends using the same IDs for corresponding fields across different SenseML configs in a  document type.
+​        In the preceding example, Sensible recommends using either `car_year` or `manufacture_year`, not both.

 - To configure multi-document spreadsheet output using different rules than those described here, configure rules with Sensible's [Zapier](doc:zapier) integration.
-You can map single-value field output with this integration.
+You can map single-value field output with this integration, but not multi-value field outpu.